-On this trip I found a very central hotel.
-It was no-frills, except of the Murano glass, swirly wallpaper variety, and no lift!
+On our trip I found a very central hotel.
+It was no-frills, except of the Murano glass, swirly wallpaper variety.
 But we knew we’d be spending the minimum amount of time there and it seemed a good trade off to have the Piazza San Marco on our doorstep.
 We had a family room, clean but small with a tiny bathroom.

 On the first night we inadvertently left the window open and were woken by the tolling of a bell at midnight.
 We counted 12 boings – and then on and on until over 100.
 It was a beautiful sounding bell, but we weren’t over-thrilled when it did the same thing again at 7 am.
 I forgot to ask the whereabouts of the bell in the morning – but we were to come across it later anyway …

 Although I visited with my teens, most of these tips apply to adults too.
 The only real difference I think is that determined adults on a cultural break will fit several museums and galleries into one day.
 We weren’t so ambitious!
-Instead we began each morning with a rough itinerary including pit-stops.
+Instead we began each morning with a rough itinerary, including several pit-stops.
 At every break – for coffee, ice-cream etc – we revised the route according to how we all felt.
-We covered a lot of ground and everyone stayed happy.
-It’s easy to walk around Venice – and also to get lost – so take maps and apps or you might consider a walking tour to help get your bearings.
+We still covered a lot of ground and everyone stayed happy.
+It’s easy to walk around Venice – and also to get lost – so take maps and apps with you.

 A bonus of staying near the Piazza San Marco is that the journey by vaporetto from the railway station takes in the full length of the Grand Canal.